 The tiny village of Tofino is truly one of those very special places on the globe.
-Whether you want to experience a long weekend of storm watching in Tofino in winter, or plan a summer family vacation on the beach, we’ve got the low down on things to do in Tofino with kids or on a couples getaway.
+Whether you want to experience a long weekend of storm watching in Tofino in winter or plan a summer family vacation by the beach, we’ve got the low down on things to do in Tofino with kids or on a romantic couples getaway.

 Things to do in Tofino with kids

-Tofino is filled with family-friendly activities to keep the littles as busy as beach crabs.
-Here are 13 suggestions for things to do with the kids in Tofino.
+Tofino is filled with kid-friendly and family travel activities to keep the littles as busy as beach crabs.
+Here are 14 suggestions for things to do with the kids in Tofino.

 - Pull on puddle-jumpers and raincoats for a walk along one of the broad public beaches.

 - Build sandcastles on Long Beach in Pacific Rim National Park.

 - Take a tour of the displays at the Wicknannish Interpretive Centre